jameslao/Geometry/README.md

 ## Drawings

 The drawings are done with [Geogebra](https://www.geogebra.org/geometry), specifically, with GeoGebra Classic **5** ([Click to Download](https://download.geogebra.org/installers/5.0/GeoGebra-Windows-Installer-5-0-625-0.exe)), which offers much greater control over exports than its successor 6 does.
-To make sure the sizes are consistent in the final output, *the width of the drawings should be ~**3 in*** (This can be tricky to see if you use the web version of GeoGebra, but open the properties panel and you'll figure out).
+To make sure the sizes are consistent in the final output, *the width of the drawings should be ~**3-4 units*** (This can be tricky to see if you use the web version of GeoGebra, but open the properties panel and you'll figure out).
 Please download the .ggb file from Geogebra and put it in the figures folder.

 The *line width*s are set to **2**, *point size*s to **1**, and all colors to **Black**.
 To change the default settings in GeoGebra Classic 5, go to menu Options - Advanced - Defaults (4th button on the toolbar) and check all the entries there.